EpicGamer1599/AI-discord-bot/README.md

 ✅ PRESENCE INTENT
-These perms are needed for the bot to work make a new tab and PASTE that link in then it will ask you what server it should be put it Select the server it should join
+These perms are needed for the bot to work make a new tab and PASTE that link in then it will ask you what server it should be put it Select the server it should join NOW go back to Your application and go to the bot section press reset token this requires you typing your password or other verfication then youll get a massive line of words

+> ⚠️ DO NOT SEND THESE WORDS TO OTHERS THIS IS YOUR BOT TOKEN⚠️

+PUT that token in the DISCORD_TOKEN=(tokenhere) part and replace (tokenhere) with your discord token NEXT Up

+Getting